-- If the import is very slow then check recommended database memory settings (for MySQL and PostgreSQL).
+- If the import is very slow, check recommended database memory settings (for MySQL and PostgreSQL).

-- If not all Jira issues are visible in eazyBI then see how to re-import all issues.
-You also need to re-import all issues if any dimension members (for example, statuses, priorities or custom field select list values) are renamed and you would like to see new names in eazyBI.
+- If not all Jira issues are visible in eazyBI, then see how to re-import all issues.
+You also need to re-import all issues if any dimension members (for example, statuses, priorities, or custom field select list values) are renamed.
+You would like to see new names in eazyBI.

-- If you are importing issues into Jira from an external system then please ensure that issue update date is set to current date timestamp.
-If issues will be imported with old update date (before last eazyBI Jira import timestamp) theneazyBIincremental import will consider these issues as already imported.
+- If you are importing issues into Jira from an external system, please ensure that the issue update date is set to the current date timestamp.
+If issues are imported with the old update date (before the last eazyBI Jira import timestamp), then eazyBI incremental import will consider these issues as already imported.

 Import error notification email

-If the scheduled data import fails with an error, eazyBI would automatically try to reimport data after 10 minutes and repeat these attempts for 9 more times.
-After the 10th unsuccessful import attempt, a notification email would be sent to the owner of the eazyBI account and the user who authorized data import from Jira
+If the scheduled data import fails with an error, eazyBI would automatically try to reimport data after 10 minutes and repeat these attempts 9 more times.
+After the 10th unsuccessful import attempt, a notification email would be sent to the eazyBI account's owner and the user who authorized data import from Jira.

 eazyBI log files